 - After detailing all the area that the two different type of material need, make sure everything is completely dry especially the liquid leaf.
 Now spray the clear paint on all the part to seal all color and texture of the project.

 - Continue detailing with a small brush after if needed.

 You could do this step before start painting everything to make sure that all the parts fit well together.
 However, since I already go through that process you could just trust me and assembling everything at the end.

 Not much to talk here since the picture speaks for itself, however, I do have some tips:

 - Make sure the balcony floor connect the stair with the top reasonable.

 - Fit the top dome with the balcony before glue everything to the half of the temple.

 Step 5: What I Would Do Differently and What Next.

 I glued the two half of the temple with the mean to finish the project.
-However I was regret after since it hard to show the stair and the inside of the temple since I had the door kind of open.
-I definitely would use strong magnet to hold the two part of the temple together.
-It would be easier to demonstrate, do digital art, and photographing.
+However, I was regret after since it was hard to show the stair and the inside of the temple since I had the door kind of open.
+I definitely would use a strong magnet to hold the two-part of the temple together.
+It would be easier to demonstrate, do digital art, and photographs.

 What next?
 I would use for my digital art gallery.
 I really want to do some stop motion animation after I build up my building and characters collection.